Independence times for iid sequences, random walks and L\'evy processes: Introduction

-More precisely, in the discrete time case, note that the sequence of the consecutive increments of $X$, $\Delta X:=(X_{n}-X_{n-1})_{n\in \mathbb{N}}$, has in fact stationary independent values and generates up to a completion the same filtration as $X$.
+The main contribution of this paper, however, is an investigation of independence times.
+Briefly, our results provide a set-theoretic characterization of (respectively, some sufficient and necessary conditions for) independence times of random walks (respectively, L\'evy processes).
+This then provides insight into what happens when, for a random time $R$, only the independence of $\Delta_R X$ from $\FF'_R$ is asked for, but the requirement of equality in law $\Delta_RX\sim X$ is dropped -- a natural query, given the basic importance of the property of independence in probability, and a situation that one encounters for instance with splitting at the maximum/minimum in the fundamental Wiener-Hopf factorization of PSIIs (see Examples~\ref{example:WH},~\ref{example:thin-times:W-H} and~\ref{example:at-sup} below).
+In greater detail, in the discrete time case, note that the sequence of the consecutive increments of $X$, $\Delta X:=(X_{n}-X_{n-1})_{n\in \mathbb{N}}$, has in fact stationary independent values and generates up to a completion the same filtration as $X$.
 In this way the investigation of independence times for $X$ is reduced to the study of the analogous times for the sequence $\Delta X$.
 This reduction, besides helping to discern what is really relevant to the argument, from what is just unnecessary `background noise', is also advantageous in that it allows the state space to become an arbitrary measurable space, enlarging the scope of the results.
 Thus, in Section~\ref{section:discrete}, for a sequence with stationary independent values $Y=(Y_i)_{i\in \mathbb{N}}$ taking values in an arbitrary measurable space, we characterize those random times $R$, measurable with respect to $Y$, which render the strict post-$R$ sequence $\Box_RY:=(Y_{R+i})_{i\in \mathbb{N}}$ independent of the past up to $R$ (Theorem~\ref{theorem}).
-Noting that a.s. for each $n\in \mathbb{N}_0$, $X_n=\sum_{i=1}^n(\Delta X)_i$, $(\Delta_R X)_n=\sum_{i=1}^n(\Box_R\Delta X)_i$ and for each $n\in \mathbb{N}$, $(\Delta X)_n=X_n-X_{n-1}$, $(\Box_R\Delta X)_{n}=(\Delta_R X)_n-(\Delta_R X)_{n-1}$, this becomes then at the same time a characterization of independence times for the random walk $X$: loosely speaking, we show that a random time $R$ of $X$ is an independence time for $X$ (with $\FF'_R$ generated by $Z_R$, $Z$ adapted), precisely when
+Noting that a.s. for each $n\in \mathbb{N}_0$, $X_n=\sum_{i=1}^n(\Delta X)_i$, $(\Delta_R X)_n=\sum_{i=1}^n(\Box_R\Delta X)_i$ and for each $n\in \mathbb{N}$, $(\Delta X)_n=X_n-X_{n-1}$, $(\Box_R\Delta X)_{n}=(\Delta_R X)_n-(\Delta_R X)_{n-1}$, this becomes then at the same time a characterization of independence times for the random walk $X$: loosely speaking, we show that a random time $R$ \emph{of} $X$ (i.e. measurable with respect to $X$) is an independence time for $X$, precisely when

-for some measurable $\Gamma$ in the path space and for some $F_n$ from the past up to time $n\in \mathbb{N}_0$.
+for some measurable $\Gamma$ in the path space and for some $F_n$ from the past up to time $n$, $n\in \mathbb{N}_0$.